ambonvik/cimba/docs/background.rst

 our rule, but since it is a global state in the simulated world and not related to any particular event, it is more intuitive to make this one exception for it.

+As part of our convention, the object methods will take a first argument that is a pointer to the object itself.
+Again, there are a few exceptions: Some functions that are called by the current process and act on itself do not have this argument.
+It is enough to say ``cmb_process_hold(5)``, not ``cmb_process_hold(me, 5)``.
+Similarly, calling ``cmb_process_exit(ptr)`` is enough, calling ``cmb_process_exit(me, ptr)`` would be slightly strange.
+We believe this exception makes the code more intuitive, even if it is not entirely consistent.

 One can (and wilL!) claim that this approach to object-oriented programming provides most of the benefits while minimizing the overhead and constraints from a typical object-oriented programming language.
 However, there are some features we cannot